IFTA Award for Best Lead Actress – Film

 The IFTA Award for Lead Actress – Film is an award presented annually by the Irish Film & Television Academy (IFTA).
 It has been presented since the 1st Irish Film & Television Awards ceremony in 2003 to an Irish actress who has delivered an outstanding performance in a leading role in a feature film.

-The record for most wins is six, held by Saoirse Ronan, while Eva Birthistle has won the award twice.
+The record for most wins is six, held by Saoirse Ronan, while Eva Birthistle and Jessie Buckley have both won the award twice.
 Ronan also holds the record for most nominations with nine.
 Seána Kerslake has the most nominations without winning, with four.
-Ronan is the award's most recent winner, for The Outrun (2024).
+Buckley is the award's most recent winner, winning her second award for her performance in Hamnet (2025).

 Eligibility

 The award is exclusively open to Irish actresses; there is a separate International award for non-Irish actresses.
 The rules define an Irish person as follows: